 This same evolution of intelligence and communication capability is occurring in industrial process control instrumentation and systems.
-By using the information available in smart/digital devices and the communication capabilities of Ethernet-based digital communication protocols, the integration, startup, maintenance and productivity of industrial process systems such as biotechnology production equipment and bioreactors can be dramatically improved.

-In this paper, we will review the information available from digital instrumentation, various digital communication protocols and how Ethernet-connected digital MFCs can be used to enhance your biotechnology systems and processes.
+By using the information available in smart/digital devices and the communication capabilities of Ethernet-based digital communication protocols, the integration, startup, maintenance and productivity of industrial process systems can be dramatically improved.
+We will review the information available from digital instrumentation, various digital communication protocols and how Ethernet-connected digital mass flow controllers (MFCs) can be used to enhance your process.